caitlinfcorrigan/MyTrails/README.md

 * "My Reviews" only displays in the menu bar when a user is logged in.

-## Stretch Goals
+## Stretch Goals (in order of priority)
 * Embed Mapbox in the `/` page
-    * Use API to display markers representing parks on the map
+    * Use API to display markers representing trails on the map
-    * Allow users to click a marker and link to the park's page
+    * Allow users to click a marker and link to the trail's page
-* Display map with trail on `/trails:id`
-* On a trail's page, sort reviews by date or rating
+* Update data model
+    * Create Parks collection
+    * Embed Trails in park document (Name, Distance, Reviews)
+    * Embed Address in park document (Lat/Long plus Street Address, City, State, Zip)
+* Expand navigation after updating data model
+    * Allow users to view list of parks and view a specific park
+    * When viewing a specific park, users see it's details including it's trails and address
+    * From a specific park's page, users can navigate to a specific trail's page to see its reviews